-- Where ladders are proposed, due consideration needs to be given to all relevant factors affecting the user's safety including: - the reason for access (e.g. plant servicing or inspection of passive building elements such as roofs) - the intended frequency of use - the need to carry tools or materials by hand.
+- Where ladders are proposed, due consideration needs to be given to all relevant factors affecting the user's safety including - the reason for access e.g. plant projing inspection of passive build a gele ents such as roofs) - the intended frequency of us - the need to carry tools or materials by hand.